-Drinking straws, an oft-cited example, seem so inconsequential but add up to a lot of trash very quickly.
-But for the most part, single-use plastics are all about packaging: soda and water bottles, grocery carrier bags, takeaway food containers, and much more.
+Drinking straws, the oft-cited example, seem so inconsequential but do add up to a lot of trash very quickly.
+But the biggest market for single-use plastics is packaging: soda and water bottles, grocery carrier bags, takeaway food containers, and almost everything that gets shipped anywhere.

 The solution must come from a combination of actions.
 Governments must begin to ban single-use plastics, industry must find viable, cost-effective, biodegradable alternatives, and individuals must embrace a reduced plastic lifestyle.